About the CDB & timeline

 March – April 2025

 Federal Budget 2025 will be released.
-Should government not address funding the eligibility requirements in the Fall Economic Statement, this will be the second and last opportunity to see increases in CDB funding before the program rolls out.
+Should government not address issues with the funding and eligibility requirements in the Fall Economic Statement, this will be the second and last opportunity to see increases in CDB funding before the program rolls out.

 Spring 2025